 Principal settlements in the Parish © Crown Copyright.
 Database Rights 2015, Lichfield District Council.
-Licence No : 100017765 The village does not have a defined boundary and as such is 'washedover' by Green Beltpolicies.
+Licence No : 100017765 not to scale

+The village does not have a defined boundary and as such is 'washed-over' by Green Beltpolicies.
 However, if development accords with those policies and is acceptable, it should be of modest density and must take its influence from the existing properties, thus maintaining the character of the village.